amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `aṁtu/iṁtu/eṁtu + appa => aṁtappa/iṁtappa/eṁtappa => aṁtaha/iṁtaha/eṁtaha`

 Naturally, semantics of these forms are something like `that kind of/this kind of/what kind of`.
-While these forms are indeed used in many dialects with these semantics, they almost never used with these semantics in the western dialects of Kannada (Mangaluru, Havyaka Kannada etc.).
+While `eṁta` form is indeed used in many dialects with these semantics, is almost never used with these semantics in the western dialects of Kannada (Mangaluru, Havyaka Kannada etc.).
 For example,